iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 5 reviews"/>
 </p>

+> Works in background, only time I know its installed is if zi turn off Bluetooth.<br> :date: __2021-02-27 02:02:06__

 > It is fixed now.
 It updates.<br> :date: __2021-02-17 19:17:02__

 > Love it<br> :date: __2021-02-16 01:37:29__